runxel/rhino-secrets/README.md

 ### Surfaces want to be one
 `_MergeAllFaces` command to turn _coplanar polysurface faces_ into one face.

-`_MergeSrf` command to join surfaces together without making a polysurface (makes a new single surface, even if surfaces are not co-planar; works only with untrimmed surfacesk).
+`_MergeSrf` command to join surfaces together without making a polysurface (makes a new single surface, even if surfaces are not co-planar; works only with untrimmed surfaces).

 ### Rebuild your edges